Posted on July 01 2019

 Post-apocalypse gardeners will be left scratching their heads at the total absence of fertilizers.
 With regular application of fertilizer, most soil deficiencies can be cured.
 But if Home Depot closes its doors forever, most of today’s gardeners will be screwed.

-But compost can cover most, if not all, of the jobs done by chemical fertilizers.
+But compost can cover most, if not all, of the job done by chemical fertilizers.
 But the composting process can’t really be rushed.

 As a Navy SEAL, I saw this problem coming a long way off, so I began to study the alchemy of natural fertilizer, otherwise known as compost.
 While I was still instructing at BUD/S in San Diego, I was studying composting with a bunch of hippies just up the road from Naval Special Warfare.